Towards a Unified View on Visual Parameter-Efficient Transfer Learning: Experiments

 \subsection{The Effect of Different Methods yield from V-PETL}

 We have argued that, especially for relative large downstream datasets, the position and the amount of trainable parameters are important for parameter-efficient transfer learning in Section \ref{subsec:v_petl}.
 The proposed Swin-BAPAT is one of instantiated models from the V-PETL framework regarding the insert position of our PATT.
 Other instantiations can be inserted into different positions such as query, key, and value of the attention module.
 We further instantiate other variations of our Swin-BAPAT by inserting PATT to different positions.
 Table \ref{tab:comparison_petls_qkv_combinations} shows the results.
 Findings show that inserting to the value position of 3DSW-MSA can contribute more than inserting to other two positions.
 While inserting to query of key makes little difference for the performance.
 This is due to the fact that query and key make the calculation of the attention mask.
 Hence, inserting either one of them will lead to a similar effect.
 On one hand, these results, to some extent, justify the original design of prefix-tuning that bring learnable prefix to key and value of the attention module.
 On the other hand, it indicates that our claim regarding the unified view of PETL for visual tasks is reasonable.
+In Table \ref{tab:comparison_petls_qkv_combinations}, we also ablate the designs of PATT regarding concatenating $K_p$ and $V_p$ (i.e., Concat [$\displaystyle \tK$, $\displaystyle \tV$]), and using trainable parameters to generate $K_p$ and $V_p$ (i.e., No $Z^{l-1}$ [$\displaystyle \tK$, $\displaystyle \tV$]).